PDT42/AnyBase/doc/entities/asset_types.md

 an asset_type is not independently interesting, but only as a "subsiduary" for _another_ AssetType.
 The AssetType, who defines the field (typed either ASSET or ASSETLIST), the _owned AssetType_ is supposed to fill, is called the _owner_.
 Just as one might think, the ``owner_id`` persists the ``asset_type_id`` of the _owner AssetType_.
 Though highly politically incorrect, the _owned AssetTypes_ are called _slavetypes_.
-They exist to be employed at will by their _owner_.
+(Maybe subsiduaries would be a better term?)They exist to be employed at will by their _owner_.
 Since owned AssetTypes are not independently interesting, they are ignored by the [AssetTypeManager]s ``get_all`` functions.
 Instead, since we only ever want to get the slaves of one AssetType, the [AssetTypeManager] defines a separate method ``get_slaves``.
-There is however an additional configuration for _slavetypes_.
+Additionaly there is the "public" configuration for _slavetypes_.
 If their ``is_slave`` flag is set, yet the AssetType does not define an ``owner_id``, it is a public slave, to be employed by anyone.
 The [AssetTypeManager] will include these slaves in every call to ``get_slaves`` if not explicitly told to ignore them.

 ## Bookable AssetTypes